Automotive SEO Case Study: How We Grew Organic Traffic 30% in 30 Days

-We use a very analytical, fact-based approach for search engine optimization (SEO) for auto parts and accessories.
+We use an analytical, fact-based approach for search engine optimization (SEO) for auto parts and accessories.
 We think of it as a blend of the art (knowing the auto industry, parts of a vehicle, how enthusiasts shop) and science of SEO.

 Using CTR to improve SEO vs. Google’s RankBrain

 RankBrain is Google’s machine-learning artificial intelligence algorithm.
 RankBrain’s learning includes analyzing click through rate (CTR) for search results.
 It is always looking for the most relevant pages to show for specific keywords.

 That’s a very simplistic explanation of RankBrain.
 But, we do know it is an increasingly important factor in determining organic rankings, and will be more important in the future.

 We know Google looks at engagement so we can’t focus on CTR alone, anyway.
 A page has to show high engagement once someone comes to a page (i.e., low bounce rate, session duration, etc.).